RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has been shown to produce effective policies in a variety of applications including both virtual~\citep{mnih2015human} and embodied~\citep{schulman2017proximal,haarnoja2018soft} systems.
+Reinforcement learning (RL) has been shown to produce effective policies in a variety of applications, including both virtual~\citep{mnih2015human} and embodied~\citep{schulman2017proximal,haarnoja2018soft} systems.
 However, traditional RL algorithms have three major drawbacks: they can be slow to converge, require a large amount of data, and often have difficulty generalizing to out-of-distribution (OOD) tasks not practiced during training.
 These shortcomings are especially glaring in settings where the goal is to learn policies for a collection or distribution of problems that share some similarities, and for which traditional RL must start from scratch for each problem.
 For example, many robotic manipulation tasks require interacting with an array of objects with similar but not identical shapes, sizes, weights, materials, and appearances, such as mugs and cups.
 It is likely that effective manipulation strategies for these tasks will be similar, but they may also differ in ways that make it challenging to learn a single policy that is highly successful on all instances.
-Recently, meta reinforcement learning (meta-RL) has been proposed as an approach to mitigate these shortcomings by deriving RL algorithms (or meta-RL policies) that \emph{adapt} efficiently to a distribution of tasks that share some common structure \citep{duan2016rl,wang2016learning}.
+Recently, meta-reinforcement learning—often dubbed ``learning to learn''— has been proposed as an approach to mitigate these shortcomings by deriving RL algorithms (or Meta-RL policies) that \emph{adapt} efficiently to a distribution of tasks that share some common structure \citep{duan2016rl,wang2016learning}.

-While meta-RL systems represent a significant improvement over traditional RL in such settings, they still require large amounts of data during meta-training time, can have poor asymptotic performance during adaptation, and although they ``learn to learn," they often generalize poorly to tasks not represented in the meta-training distribution.
+While Meta-RL systems represent a significant improvement over traditional RL in such settings, they still require large amounts of data during meta-training time, can have poor asymptotic performance during adaptation, and may generalize poorly to tasks not represented in the meta-training distribution.
 This is partly because they rely on black-box sequence models like recurrent neural networks or transformers to process experience data.
 These models cannot handle arbitrary amounts of data effectively and lack integrated general-purpose RL components that could induce a broader generalization bias.